PM Modi chairs first meeting before reviewing Namami Gange project

 He visited here to have a first-hand experience of the impact of the ambitious Namami Gange project.

+According to the news agency ANI, PM Modi emphasized that an improvement framework for Nirmal Ganga would require the fullest cooperation from the public at large and greater awareness through the dissemination of best practices from cities situated along the banks of national rivers.

-Reportedly, PM Modi was welcomed by Uttar Pradesh Chief Minister Yogi Adityanath, the other minister who was also presented at the meeting was Union Jal Shakti Minister Gajendra Singh Shekhawat.
+Reportedly, PM Modi was welcomed by Uttar Pradesh Chief Minister Yogi Adityanath, the other minister who was also presented at the meeting were Union Jal Shakti Minister Gajendra Singh Shekhawat.

 PM will take a special steamer for a 50-minute journey through the Ganga to review the project.
 The meeting was held at the presence of several union ministers, like- UP chief minister Yogi Adityanath and secretaries of various central departments.